Custom Resource Guide

 Key Type Description

-replicas integer The number of standalone replicas (defaults to 1)
+replicas integer The number of standalone replicas (miminum of 1, which is the default)

 SearchHeadCluster Resource Spec Parameters